HewlettPackard/py-spiffe/README.md

 [![PyPI spiffe-tls](https://badge.fury.io/py/spiffe-tls.svg)](https://pypi.org/project/spiffe-tls/)

-The `spiffe-tls` package is currently in experimental development and aims to provide Python applications with advanced TLS utilities.
-Its primary goal is to streamline the integration of SPIFFE identities into TLS contexts, facilitating not only mutual TLS configurations but also enhancing certificate validation processes.
+The `spiffe-tls` package, still in its experimental stages, is designed to enhance Python applications with TLS utilities that simplify the integration of SPIFFE authentication.
+Its primary objective is to ease the process of incorporating SPIFFE identities into TLS contexts.
+To achieve this, it offers a set of utility functions that allow for the creation of TLS listeners and connections, leveraging the [pyOpenSSL](https://pypi.org/project/pyOpenSSL/) library.

 ## Installation